Best prepaid mobile plans in Australia

 Why we chose it

-We compared prepaid mobile plans on Finder that run on the Telstra network.
-We also included long-expiry plans as they tend to offer better value for money on the Telstra network.
-We then gave each plan a value score by assigning weights to a number of factors including cost per data over 12 months (including promotional offers), network coverage, international call inclusions, data rollover and Wi-Fi calling.
+To find the best 365-day prepaid mobile plan, we looked at prepaid mobile plans on Finder that cost under $400 with an expiry of 365-days or 12 months.
+We then gave each shortlisted plan a value score by assigning weights to a number of factors including cost per data over 12 months (including promotional offers), network coverage, international call inclusions, data rollover and Wi-Fi calling.
 Our top pick was chosen based on the plan with the highest value score from a Finder partner.

 Unlimited